bevyengine/bevy-website/release-content/0.15/release-notes/14791_Required_Components.md

 The `Bundle` trait will continue to exist, and it is still the fundamental building block for insert APIs (tuples of components still implement `Bundle`).
 Developers are still free to define their own custom bundles using the `Bundle` derive.
 Bundles play nicely with **Required Components**, so you can use them with each other.

-That being said, as of Bevy **0.15** we have deprecated all built in bundles like `SpriteBundle`, `NodeBundle`, `PbrBundle`, etc in favor of **Required Components**.
+That being said, as of Bevy **0.15** we have deprecated all built-in bundles like `SpriteBundle`, `NodeBundle`, `PbrBundle`, etc. in favor of **Required Components**.
 In general, **Required Components** are now the preferred / idiomatic approach.
 We encourage Bevy plugin and app developers to port their bundles over to **Required Components**.

 ### Porting Bevy to Required Components

-As mentioned above, _all_ built in Bevy bundles have been deprecated in favor of **Required Components**.
+As mentioned above, _all_ built-in Bevy bundles have been deprecated in favor of **Required Components**.
 We've also made API changes to take advantage of this new paradigm.
 This does mean breakage in a few places, but the changes are so nice that we think people won't complain too much :)

 In general, we are moving in the direction specified by our [Next Generation Scene / UI](https://github.com/bevyengine/bevy/discussions/14437) document.
 Some general design guidelines:

 1. When spawning an entity, generally there should be a "driving concept" component.
 When implementing a new entity type / behavior, give it a concept name ... that is the name of your "driving component" (ex: the "player" concept is a `Player` component).
 That component should require any additional components necessary to perform its functionality.
 2. People should think directly in terms of components and their fields when spawning.
 Prefer using component fields directly on the "concept component" as the "public API" for the feature.
 3. Prefer simple APIs / don't over-componentize.
 By default, if you need to attach new properties to a concept, just add them as fields to that concept's component.
 Only break out new components / concepts when you have a good reason, and that reason is motivated by user experience or performance (and weight user experience highly).
 If a given "concept" (ex: a `Sprite`) is broken up into 10 components, that is _very_ hard for users to reason about and work with.
 4. Instead of using Asset handles directly as components, define new components that hold the necessary handles.
-Raw asset handles as components were problematic for a variety of reasons (one big one is you can't define context-specific **Required Components** for them), so we have removed the `Component` implementation for `Handle<T>` to encourage (well ... force) people to adopt this pattern.
+Raw asset handles as components were problematic for a variety of reasons (a big one is that you can't define context-specific **Required Components** for them), so we have removed the `Component` implementation for `Handle<T>` to encourage (well ... force) people to adopt this pattern.

 #### UI